George Clements: Death

 Clements suffered a stroke on October 12, 2019.
 He died on November 25, 2019, at a hospital in Hammond, Indiana, from a heart attack at the age of 87.
-His death was confirmed by his longtime colleague and St. Sabina pastor Michael Pfleger and all of Clements' four adopted sons.
+His death was confirmed by his longtime colleague and St. Sabina priest Michael Pfleger and all of Clements' four adopted sons.
 Both Pfleger and eldest adopted son Joey released public statements on the matter, and the Archdiocese of Chicago also released a statement confirming his death.

 Sexual abuse investigations

 2019

 In August 2019, Cardinal Blase Cupich asked Clements to step aside from ministry while the Church investigated allegations that he sexually abused a minor in 1974.
 The Chicago Police Department referred the allegation to the Archdiocese of Chicago's Office for Child Abuse Investigations, which then reported the allegations to the Illinois Department of Children and Family Services and the Cook County State's Attorney.

 The Illinois Department of Children and Family Services later determined that the allegations were "unfounded” (a designation meaning that the DCFS closed the investigation because it did not concern a current child victim).
 After an 11-month investigation, the Independent Review Board of the Archdiocese of Chicago determined that "'in light of the information presented, there is not reasonable cause to believe that Clements sexually abused' the accuser when he was a minor."